JesumboOludipe/PortfolioProjects/Countries' Energy Production and CO2 Emissions/README.md

-# Energy and CO2 Emissions Analysis
+# World Energy and CO2 Emissions Analysis

 ## Introduction
 This project focuses on analyzing energy consumption and CO2 emissions data to gain insights into global energy trends and their environmental impact.
 The project utilizes SQL to extract, transform, and analyze data from a database containing information on energy consumption, energy production, GDP, population, and CO2 emissions.